 My friend let me borrow their copy of The Name of the Wind during my second year of university and it took me a while to get to it (I kept putting it off because it was a chunk and I had essays to write), but when I finally did I soared through it.
 It’s fantastic.

 Your pile is getting really big.
-You reach in to pull out the last gift and it’s… a lump of coal?
+You reach go to pull out the last gift and it’s… a lump of coal?
 You’re a little disappointed.
 But you look closer and realise there’s a seam running through the coal.
-You crack it open and sitting inside is a tiny golden snitch.
+You crack it open and sitting inside is a tiny golden gem.
 Tell us about a book that surprised you in some way.

 I picked up an ARC of this at YALC in 2017, not knowing anything about it and I didn’t even properly read the Goodreads synopsis before I started it.
 (I’ve since become a firm believer that this is a good thing not to do sometimes.)
 But, wow.
 What a brilliant story.
 The Arsonist is a story of two girls, divided by time, country, and power, and yet inherently connected.
 It’s narrated between two POVs over two time periods and it’s utterly brilliant.
 Stephanie Oates please take my money and write more spine-tingling books.